Careers information for first year students

 For voluntary work search MyFuture as above.

-Use the resources listed in the catalogue, and look at our own Directory of charities, volunteering and gap year opportunities.
+Use the resources listed in the work experience section of our resources catalogue.
+Also look at our own Directory of charities, volunteering and gap year opportunities.

 Part-time positions for current students are handled by Jobs within the Students' Union.
-Visit their webpages to find out more about the part-time positions they are advertising as well as local 3 month internship roles.
+Visit their web pages to find out more about the part-time positions they are advertising as well as local three month internship roles.

 3. Write a CV